 One-year post completion;

 1b.
-On the one-year post completion employer survey, of those that respond, 90% will score "agree or strongly agree" with a mean value of 2.0 or greater regarding graduate's preparation for entry-level practice.
+On the one-year post completion employer survey, of those that respond, 90% will score "agree or strongly agree" with a mean value of 2.0 or greater regarding the graduate's preparation for entry-level practice.

 1c.
-At least 70% of the program graduates are employed in nutrition and dietetics or related field within 12 months of program completion.
+Of graduates who seek employment 70% are employed in nutrition and dietetics or related fields within 12 months of graduation.

 Over a three-year period;

 Program Goal 2

 The Dietetic Internship will develop graduates to encourage critical thinking and application of the knowledge, and research in food and nutrition science to assessment and treatment of individuals and diverse populations.
 The program will prepare graduates for expanded professional opportunities and/or further academic studies, who embrace the ever-changing challenges of the profession and need to be self-directed learners with a commitment to life-long learning as critical to serving the community and profession.

 Upon completion of the program;

 2a.
 On the end of program survey, at least 75% of graduates who respond will "agree or strongly agree" with a mean value of 2.0 or greater regarding the program fostering self-directed learning.

 2b.
 85% of program graduates take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion.